Garage Conversion Cost

 Even if planning permission is not required, building regulations approval is always needed for a garage conversion.
 This ensures the new room is safe, energy-efficient, and legally habitable.

-Building regs cover the following:
+Building regulations cover the following:

 - Structural stability and foundations.